Empty inbox before going on leave – the 4Ds

 Starting with an empty inbox before going on leave is an excellent way to reduce email overload.
-Set aside a few hours to clear out your inbox and reach that exclusive state of inbox zero.
+Using the 4 Ds principle, set aside a few hours to clear out your inbox.

 Handle each email once and use the simple 4Ds to help you decide what to do with it:

 - DEAL with it – respond here and now.
 If it doesn’t require further action move it to a folder.